What is Miner Wars?

 • A cycle consists of rounds.
 Each round begins and ends with the closure of a real Bitcoin block on the blockchain, so round durations are unpredictable

-• Winners are selected in each round, but distribution of the rewards takes place at the end of each cycle
+• Winners are selected in each round, but the distribution of the rewards takes place at the end of each cycle

 Game Objective